-This guide aims to answer some key questions about making funeral or cremation arrangements in North Carolina.
-We provide an overview of some legal aspects of making funeral plans specific to North Carolina funeral laws and what funeral or cremation costs to expect.
+This guide addresses key questions about arranging funerals or cremations in North Carolina.
+We provide an overview of key legal aspects of making funeral plans, including North Carolina-specific laws, and expected funeral and cremation costs.

 With the average traditional funeral in North Carolina costing between $7,000 and $10,000, and that’s before a cemetery plot and grave marker are added to the total bill, it’s not hard to see why more and more families in North Carolina are considering cremation as an alternative.